 What are numbers?
 Do they exist?
 How can we know about them if they are not to be found in the familiar world of space and time that we inhabit?
 These are just some of the philosophical questions raised by the study of Mathematics.

 By the end of this programme, you will be able to understand complex and demanding texts, reason intelligently and imaginatively about ethical, metaphysical, and epistemological issues, and have a grasp of the advantages and problems of a wide range of metaphysical and ethical views.
+In addition, you will have mastered a wide range of mathematical disciplines, and have extended your numerical, logical, and quantitative skills.

 Programme in detail